ItsGavin/seisma-pay-slip-exercise/README.md

 - The input and output CSV files are assumed to have no headings and contain raw data from line 1 onwards

 - CSV line delimiter is a comma(,)

+- Input.csv is cleaned and adheres to the input data format